What is a mortgage? Home loan basics

 The four government-backed loan types are the conventional mortgage, the VA mortgage, the FHA mortgage, and the USDA mortgage.

-Each of the loan types are different, with different qualification standards, the steps to get mortgage-qualified are similar among the four programs.
+Each loan type is different, with varying qualification standards, the steps to get mortgage-qualified are similar among the four programs.

 First, you will need to meet a minimum credit score requirement.
 This requirement is lowest for FHA home loans; and, roughly equal among the remaining three programs.